-Smooth muscles are muscles that we have no control over (involuntary muscles).
-They are in the walls of muscular organs like the heart and stomach, as well as in the walls of blood vessels throughout the body.
+Although leiomyosarcoma is rare, it is one of the more common types of soft tissue sarcoma in adults.
+It starts from cells in smooth muscle tissue.
+Smooth muscles are muscles that we have no control over.
+They are also called involuntary muscles.
+They are in the walls of muscular organs like the stomach and heart and, as well as the walls of blood vessels.
 This means leiomyosarcoma can start anywhere in the body.

 - tummy area (abdomen)

-- area in the back of the abdomen (retroperitoneum)
+- area in the back of the tummy (retroperitoneum).

-The main symptom to be aware of is any lump or swelling that is:
+The main symptom of leiomyosarcoma is a lump or swelling that is:

 - getting bigger

 - bigger than 5cm (2in) – about the size of a golf ball

 - painful or tender.

 - bleeding from the vagina, in people who have been through the menopause

 - a change in periods, for people who have not yet been through the menopause